Complete intersection hyperk\"{a}hler fourfolds with respect to equivariant vector bundles over rational homogeneous varieties of Picard number one: Computations of Hodge numbers

 \subsection{Computations of $h^{0, q}(Z)$}

-Let $G/P$ be a rational homogeneous variety of Picard number one, and $\mathcal F$ be a completely reducible, globally generated, equivariant vector bundle over $G/P$.
-As in Example~\ref{Beauville--Donagi}, the Borel--Weil--Bott theorem and the Koszul complex
+Let $G/P$ be a rational homogeneous variety of Picard number one, and $\mathcal F$ be a completely reducible, globally generated, equivariant vector bundle over $G/P$ of rank $n-4$, where $n=\dim(G/P)$.
+Using a similar argument as in Example~\ref{Beauville--Donagi}, the Borel--Weil--Bott theorem and the Koszul complex

 allow us to calculate the Hodge numbers $h^{0, q}(Z) = \dim H^q(Z, \mathcal O_Z)$ for the zero locus $Z$ of a general global section of $\mathcal F$.